Effects of climate change on agriculture: Reduced nutritional value of crops

 Empirical evidence shows that increasing levels of result in lower concentrations of many minerals in plant tissues.
 Doubling levels results in an 8% decline, on average, in the concentration of minerals.
 Declines in magnesium, calcium, potassium, iron, zinc and other minerals in crops can worsen the quality of human nutrition.
 Researchers report that the levels expected in the second half of the 21st century will likely reduce the levels of zinc, iron, and protein in wheat, rice, peas, and soybeans.
 Some two billion people live in countries where citizens receive more than 60 per cent of their zinc or iron from these types of crops.
 Deficiencies of these nutrients already cause an estimated loss of 63 million life-years annually.

 Alongside a decrease in minerals, evidence shows that plants contain 6% more carbon, 15% less nitrogen, 9% less phosphorus, and 9% less sulfur at double conditions.
 The increase in carbon is mostly attributed to carbohydrates without a structural role in plants – the human-digestable, calorie-providing starch and simple sugars.
 The decrease in nitrogen translates directly into a decrease in the protein content.
 As a result, higher not only reduce a plant's micronutrients, but also the quality of its macronutrient combination.

 These nutritional declines have severe consequences for public health worldwide, and especially in areas where they have traditionally consumed plant-based diets.
 Populations in low- and middle-income countries are particularly at risk, having staple crops like rice and wheat as the primary sources of their daily protein, iron and zinc.
-Potential nutrient losses as a result of changes in crop composition due to CO 2 could make any deficiencies that already exist worse and increase the incidence of anemia, stunting, and the development of cognitive skills.
+Potential nutrient losses as a result of changes in crop composition due to CO_{2} could make any deficiencies that already exist worse and increase the incidence of anemia, stunting, and the development of cognitive skills.
 Apart from the effect on humans, such changes in nutrient content can cascade through food webs, with herbivores needing to ingest more biomass to meet their dietary needs, which could have implications for ecosystem dynamics.
 These results highlight the importance of not just looking at crop yields in future climate scenarios, but also at the nutritional merits of yields in terms of their potential to support human and ecological health.